 Mark A. Roxey

-Mr. Roxey has performed in works by George Balanchine, Gerald Arpino, Robert Joffrey, Paul Taylor, Jose Limon, Alvin Ailey, Twyla Tharp, William Forsythe, John Cranko, John Butler, Maurice Petipa, and Augusta Bourniville.
-He has appeared as a Principal Guest Artist in companies around the world with his partner and wife, Melissa Roxey and has performed in national and regional companies including Eglevsky Ballet, Septime Webre Dance, Gainsville Ballet Theater, and The North Star Dance Theatre.
-Mr. Roxey has won critical acclaim as a performer from dance critics around the world.
+He has performed in works by legendary choreographers: George Balanchine, Gerald Arpino, Robert Joffrey, Paul Taylor, Jose Limon, Alvin Ailey, Twyla Tharp, William Forsythe, John Cranko, John Butler, Maurice Petipa, and Augusta Bourniville, appearing as a Principal Artist in companies around the world with his partner and wife, Melissa Roxey.

-Over his career, Mark Roxey has created over 60 repertory works including "La Baleine Blanche," "Women and Children to the Left," "Write Between the Lines," "Palace of Mirrors," "Temptation," "Appreciation," "Inside the Out," "In Excess of Four," "MLK," "Love in Motion," "Buble," “Time Square Goodbye,” and "Artillery Man."
+With his commitment to Diversity, Equity, Inclusion and Accessibility he created "Celebrating Diversity" showcasing Human, Civil, Disability rights and Bullying that was performed at President Barack Obama's Inauguration 2008 and received the Governor's Award for Artistic Excellence.
+His other works representing social issues include: "La Baleine Blanche," "Women and Children to the Left," "Write Between the Lines," "Palace of Mirrors," "Temptation," "Appreciation," "Inside the Out," "In Excess of Four," "MLK," "Love in Motion," "Buble," “Time Square Goodbye,” and "Artillery Man."

 As a person with a disability, Mark (and Melissa) founded and directed the dance and choreography Arts Access Program at Metheny Medical Center in Peapack, New Jersey designing, staffing, and fulfilling a unique arts training program for persons with severe disabilities, working alongside disabled artists creating an avenue for them to actively participate in the creative process for more than a decade.

 With his wife, Melissa, Mark created youth ballet company that became a world-class professional dance organization with a major east coast impact.
-He is married to his partner of over 26 years, Melissa Roxey, and is the proud father of his two beautiful children, Mirabel and Benjamin Roxey.
+He is the proud father of his two beautiful children, Mirabel and Benjamin Roxey.